Testimony on the Social Security Disability Insurance Program

-Testimony before the Subcommittee on Social Security, Committee on Ways and Means, U.S. House of Representatives
+Testimony by Joyce Manchester, Chief, Long-Term Analysis Unit, before the Subcommittee on Social Security, Committee on Ways and Means, U.S. House of Representatives

 This testimony, based on a report CBO released in July 2012, examines the reasons that the Social Security Disability Insurance (DI) program has experienced rapid growth in its costs and number of beneficiaries and presents a variety of options for changing the program.

 The Number of Disabled Worker Beneficiaries Has Increased Nearly Sixfold Since 1970